Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Bengals stats and trends

-- Cincinnati's games this year have gone over the total in one out of six opportunities (16.7%).
+- Cincinnati's games this season have gone over the total in one out of six opportunities (16.7%).

-- Cincinnati is 2-2 against the spread and 3-1 overall when the team picks up over 359.3 yards.
+- In games that Cincinnati totals over 359.3 yards, the team is 2-2 against the spread and 3-1 overall.

-- The Bengals have turned the ball over two more times (8 total) than the Ravens have forced a turnover (6) this season.

 Home and road insights

-- Baltimore has two wins against the spread, and is 3-0 overall, at home this season.
+- Baltimore has two wins against the spread, and is 3-0 overall, at home this year.

+- In three home games this year, Baltimore has hit the over twice.

 - Cincinnati has not gone over the total in three away games this year.

-- The average total in Bengals away games this season is 44.3 points, 2.7 fewer than this outing's over/under (47).
+- The average total in Bengals away games this season is 44.3 points, 2.7 fewer than this matchup's over/under (47).

 Powered by Data Skrive.